esouliot/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * Use of convolutions

-As in the number classification problem of the [MNIST](https://www.tensorflow.org/get_started/mnist/pros) dataset, convolutions are of use in classifying traffic signs, because for a given grayscaled image, a neural network can work its way up from pixel gradients to lines, to shapes, to combinations of shapes, and then having tags given to said combinations.
+As in the numeral classification problem of the [MNIST](https://www.tensorflow.org/get_started/mnist/pros) dataset, convolutions are of use in classifying traffic signs, because for a given grayscaled image, a neural network can work its way up from pixel gradients to lines, to shapes, to combinations of shapes, and then giving tags to said combinations.

 * Use of max pooling